mvolkmann/blog/src/ocaml.md

 To exit the REPL, press ctrl-d or enter #quit.

+To specify OCaml code to run every time `utop` is started, place it in the file `.ocamllint` in the current directory.

 There is also an iOS app called "OCaml" for evaluating OCaml expressions.

 ## Comments